 Catch a sunset movie screening

 Kick back with a blanket in the pretty grounds of Lainston House for a screening of a classic movie as the sun goes down.
 You can bring your own picnic to enjoy or upgrade your movie ticket to include wood-fired pizza and ice cream too.
-Catch Pride and Prejudice on Thursday 14 August, Grease on Sunday 17 August, A Star is Born on Friday 22 August, Dirty Dancing on Saturday 23 August or Moulin Rouge on Friday 29 August.
+Catch A Star is Born on Friday 22 August, Dirty Dancing on Saturday 23 August or Moulin Rouge on Friday 29 August.

 Outdoor Cinema Nights at Lainston House.
 Various dates until 29 August.